ryanmannix1/cornell-data-science-certificate/README.md

 5. **Supervised Learning Techniques**
 6. **Neural Networks and Machine Learning**

-This repo contains the hands-on course projects done using R.
+This repository contains hands-on projects I completed using R as part of the data science coursework.